ejgallego/coq-serapi/README.md

 - sexplib
 - ppx_sexp_conv

-Edit `myocamlbuild.ml` to add the location of Coq and opam sources.
-Then, make should do the rest.
+Edit `myocamlbuild.ml` to add the location of Coq sources and opam. make should do the rest.

-### Roadmap
+### Roadmap:

 _Version 0.02_:

- - Serialization of the `Proof.proof` object.
+ - *[done]* Serialization of the `Proof.proof` object.
+ - Improve API: add options.
- - Improve API: options and workers.
+ - Improve and review printing workflow.
- - Port CoqIDE to SerAPI.
-See tree at https://github.com/ejgallego/coqide-exp

 _Version 0.03_:

+ - Workers support.
+ - *[inprogress]* Port CoqIDE to SerAPI.
+See preliminary tree at https://github.com/ejgallego/coqide-exp/tree/serapi/

+_Version 0.04_:

  - Improve search API, make objects tagged with a GADT.